 To support the development of this Strategic Plan we carried out a highly participative engagement process designed and delivered in partnership with our third and independent sector partners.
-Our 'Festival of Engagement' ran between August and October 2021 and in spite of the practical challenges of the pandemic drew in the voices of people with lived experience, unpaid carers, staff and management at support providers, HSCP staff and officers from internal and external partner organisations.
-Full details of the engagement and learning coming from it can be viewed in our supporting Summary of Engagement document.
+Our 'Festival of Engagement' ran between August and October 2021 and in spite of the practical challenges of the pandemic drew in the voices of people with lived experience, unpaid carers, staff and

-The engagement process was led by our multi-agency Participation and Engagement Network, delivered in line with the principles set out in the East Renfrewshire Health and Social Care Participation and Engagement Strategy 2020-23.
+The engagement process was led by our multi-agency Participation and Engagement Group, delivered in line with the principles set out in the East Renfrewshire Health and Social Care Participation and Engagement Strategy 2020-23.
 Partner organisations supported facilitation of engagement events and over the three months we conducted 20 focus groups and workshops (principally delivered online with some face-to-face groups) involving nearly 200 participants.
 Workshops focused on key themes and were designed to be fun and participative using tools such as instant online polls (via mobile phones).
 Those unable to attend events or wishing to give individual views had the opportunity to complete short online surveys in relation to the engagement themes.

-Following development of a draft strategic plan a full public consultation exercise was carried out between November 2021 and February 2022.
-During the consultation period the draft plan was shared with our partners at East Renfrewshire Council and NHSGGC, considered in an IJB seminar event and promoted through social media and other communication channels.
+Following development of a draft strategic plan a full public consultation exercise was carried out between November 2021 and January 2022.
 The engagement process has provided the partnership with a wealth of knowledge on the experiences and challenges being faced by those receiving support, unpaid carers and those delivering support in East Renfrewshire.
 This knowledge informs the priorities set out in this high-level strategy and will inform the operational plans that support it as well as our other thematic strategic plans.

 Ongoing engagement with our communities is an essential part of our work.
-Through the Participation and Engagement Network we will continue to ensure that our engagement processes are robust, well-coordinated and reflect best practice.
+Through the Participation and Engagement Group we will continue to ensure that our engagement processes are robust, well-coordinated and reflect best practice.
 In East Renfrewshire engagement is recognised as a shared responsibility across our wider partnership and we will continue to ensure that as many voices as possible inform our planning and delivery.